brandorn/brandorn.com/_posts/design/2020-04-02-whimsical.md

 <h2>Wrapping Up</h2>

 Templates are a kind of meta-feature in the way that they can change how people use and perceive a product, revealing valuable features and jump-starting projects.
 As such, they've become a key means for introducing new features (like [sequence diagrams](https://whimsical.com/templates/how-to-make-a-sequence-diagram)), reintroducing older ones (like [mind maps](https://whimsical.com/templates/how-to-make-a-mind-map-template)), and perhaps more importantly, demonstrating how multiple features *work together*.
 The [wireflow template](https://whimsical.com/templates/lo-fi-app-wireflow-template) is a good example of this, showing how wireframes and flowchart elements become even more expressive when used in tandem.

-Our initial hypothesis for this work was that, by promoting relevant templates to new and existing users, we would see a corresponding increase in deeper and more regular use of Whimsical.
-And while template use jumped significantly and has continued to grow since releasing the template browser, we haven't yet seen changes in the activation metrics that we were hoping for.
-We suspect that they've proven more valuable for *existing, habitual* users of the app rather than recent signups, which will guide further explorations for how to better reach new users.